NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Unique follow ups for combo or raw (A and B)
 - 6A(B) changed to be 2BA(B)
 - 6AB(B) removed
+- 4B has less blockstun, making it punishable on block when not spaced
 - 4A
     - Window improved
     - Can activate on projectiles